micrology/prsm/README.md

 ## Installation

-No installation on users' computers is needed.
+No installation on your computer is needed.
 The software is a web app, which means that it can be accessed using a web browser by pasting this link into the address bar:

 <https://cress.soc.surrey.ac.uk/prsm/prsm.html>